All 2015/17 practising licences will expire on 30 June 2017.

 With your employer’s agreement you can choose to have your employer pay your practising licence fee if they are registered as an employer in our system and recorded in your online profile.
 Log in (external link), (external link) then click My Profile and Employer Details to look for them in the list of employers registered to pay practising licence fees.

 It’s important that you check your employer name is correct in your online profile, particularly if your employer is relicensing on your behalf.
 Your employer is not be able to add you to their list of employees if you are listed as an employee of another company and have not been removed from that original company.
 You can update the employer name yourself in your online profile.

-If you’re an employer looking for information on how to relicense your employees in bulk, Download the system guide for employers of electrical workers.
-[PDF, 3 MB] Please note that this guide is currently being reviewed and there might be some minor changes to it for the 2017 round.
+If you’re an employer looking for information on how to relicense your employees in bulk, Download the system guide for employers [PDF, 3.7 MB].

 Even if you do not require a practising licence this year, you still need to complete the relicensing form.
 Simply: